manang/internet-drafts/draft-irtf-icnrg-mapme.md

 dedicated control infrastructure.
-The complexity and lack of flexibility of such approaches (e.g. Mobile IP) calls for a radically new solution dismantling traditional assumptions like tunneling and anchoring of all mobile communications into the network core. \changes{This is particularly important with the increase in rates and mobile nodes (IoT), a vast amount of which never moves.}
+The complexity and lack of flexibility of such approaches (e.g. Mobile IP) calls for a radically new solution dismantling traditional assumptions like tunneling and anchoring of all mobile communications into the network core.
+This is particularly important with the increase in rates and mobile nodes (IoT), a vast amount of which never moves.

 The Information Centric Network (ICN) paradigm brings native support for mobility, security, and storage within the network architecture, hence emerging